 RAT is the group of people within SVG who carry out the issue handling process of the SVG, and are party to information on vulnerabilities which are not disclosed publicly.
-The RAT members are developers from the various Technology Pro oviders whose software is part of UMD, rep resentatives of developers from the various Technology Pro NGIs and experienced Resource Centre adm ninistrators.
+The RAT members are developers from the various Technology Providers whose software is part of UMD, representatives of NGIs and experienced Resource Centre administrators.